nealmcb/cosmic_neighborhoods/project_notes.md

 ## Policies
 - Preserve planned work and ideas in TODO.md
+- Never change or remove anything in the neal_ignore directory.
+That is used to manually retain state and notes.

 ## Design Decisions
 - HEALPix for sky tiling (nside=2^resolution, resolution 0-8)